‘Diasporas always maintain an open horizon toward the future. They are in that sense spaces of emergence’ (Stuart Hall 2017: 198)

 An Arts Council England grant to develop work with 16mm film included a residency at no.w.here experimental film 'lab' (London).
 Kevin Rice's wonderfully inspiring workshops at no.w.here included exploring the architecture of the filmstrip, adrift on silver halides and chemical hazes, and tinting, toning and destroying film.

-Collaborations with award-winning Australian singer/songwriter Emily Barker have resulted in a collection of short films and songs.
+Collaborations with award-winning Australian singer/songwriter Emily Barker have resulted in a collection of short films and songs, including the recent music video for No 5 Hurricane.
 Patti and Emily have performed films/music together at Late at Tate Britain, King's Place, The Green Man Festival, Aspex Gallery, etc.

 Download this page as a PDF here